semagnum/light-painter/README.md

 (default shortcut is `Ctrl + Shift + P` in the 3D view) and in the Light Painter panel for convenience.

-The stroke placement setting is preferred to be "Surface" instead of the default 3D cursor.
+Regarding the stroke placement setting, the two options I'd recommend is "View" (especially from the camera - just don't adjust your view!) or "Surface".
-You can find this also in the Light Painter panel as well as in the tool settings of the 3D view header.
+You can find this setting in the Light Painter panel as well as in the tool settings of the 3D view header.

 Now just paint where you want the light to hit your objects' surfaces!